 Our day trips included Radda, Monteriggioni, Castelina in Chianti, Greve, Siena, San Gimignano, Volpaia, Panzano, Castello di Montefioralli, Badia a Passignano, Certaldo, Fonterutoli, Castello di Brolio.

 Below are a few highlights from our two weeks in the Chianti region.

 Castello di Brolio – wine tasting

 Three Weeks in Cortona (Camucia)

 Villa La Capannina was our second villa for exploring southern Tuscany.
 Located 90 kilometres south of Radda, Camucia sits at the base of the hill on which Cortona lies.

-Our day trips included, Montepulciano, Pienza, Castiglione del Lago, Passignano sul Trasimeno, Gubbio, Torreone, Arezzo, even a quick 24 hours in Rome (stay tuned for a separate blog).
+Our day trips included Montepulciano, Pienza, Castiglione del Lago, Passignano sul Trasimeno, Gubbio, Torreone, Arezzo, and even a quick 24 hours in Rome (stay tuned for a separate blog).